nukopian/DBIx-Squirrel/README.md

-This approach is succinct, clean and elegant, and there is no clutter littering the calling context&mdash;*no temporary state, and definitely no untangling of the results' innards just to get at the information we wanted.*
+This approach is succinct, clean and elegant, and there is no clutter littering the calling context&mdash;*no temporary state, and definitely no untangling the innards of results just to get at the information we wanted.*

 <div align="right">Go to: <a href="#dbix-squirrel-top">Top</a></div>